Template Workshop

 • Includes GitHub Actions for continuous integration, testing, and delivery for running checks, formatting, releasing, and building the website.

-• Uses Netlify for hosting the workshop website.
+• Uses Netlify for hosting the workshop website or GitHub Pages if you prefer to host it there.

 • Includes an EditorConfig file to ensure consistent formatting across different editors.